Waitsnake/CVD_Stuff/README.md

 DCK18L is currently the recommended implementation.

-DCK19L is currently experimental.
+DCK19L remains experimental.

-The implementation is released for public testing and evaluation.
+Feedback from users with:

+* protanomaly
+* protanopia
+* deuteranomaly
+* deuteranopia
+* tritanomaly
+* tritanopia

-Feedback from users with protan, deutan, and tritan color vision deficiencies is highly appreciated.
+is highly appreciated.

-Particular interest exists in testing:
+Particular interest exists in:

-* different simulation models
-* severity calibration methods
+* severity calibration
+* simulation model comparisons
+* moderate and severe deficiencies
+* deutan testing
-* protan, deutan, and tritan variants
+* tritan testing
+* gaming applications
+* desktop usage
-* DCK coefficients
+* video applications
-* Soft Compression settings
-* Luminance Preservation settings
-* Adaptive Luminance Preservation behavior
-* real-world usability in desktop environments, gaming, and mobile applications
+* real-world accessibility

-The long-term goal is to explore whether simulation-error-based correction can provide a useful alternative to traditional daltonization approaches.
+The long-term goal is to explore whether simulation-error-based correction can provide a useful alternative to traditional daltonization methods while preserving as much of the original image appearance as possible.

 ---